Getsemani, Cartagena: Local gives away all its best secrets [2023]

 This is a good option for people who want to get the real, local Cartagena experience.

-Where to stay in Getsemaní, Cartagena
+Where to stay in Getsemaní

 Credit: Hotel Capellán de Getsemaní